Qui Tam Litigation

 Whistleblower’s Complaint by attorneys at Berg & Androphy Leads to Settlement on Fraud Charges that Nets Whistleblower and Government About $13.2 Million.Learn More about this Whistleblower case

-Qui Tam Presentations, Seminars and Videos
+Qui Tam Presentations, Seminars, Videos and Events

 The firm has also been involved in many qui tam presentations, seminars and webinars and Joel Androphy has recently completed a comprehensive video series entitled, “National Whistleblower Litigation: Qui Tam, False Claims Act, Dodd-Frank and Tax Cases.